 Free ShippingFree global shipping

-This collection of 14 original articles teaches readers how to conduct qualitative research.
+Qualitative Research Methods for Psychologists is a collection of 14 original articles that teaches readers how to conduct qualitative research.
 Instead of characterizing and justifying certain methods, the contributors show by means of actual research studies what assumptions, procedures, and dilemmas they encountered.
 Fischer's introduction, which emphasizes the practical nature of qualitative research and the closing chapter, which uses a question-and-answer format to investigate, among other subjects, what is scientific about qualitative research, are complemented by a glossary and other features that increase the book's utility and value.

 Scientific researchers, academics, and research professionals in applied settings in the social sciences.

 L. Honos-Webb, W.B.
 Stiles, L.S.
 Greenberg, and R. Goldman, An Assimilation Analysis of Psychotherapy: Responsibility for "Being There"

 A. Madill, Exploring Psychotherapy with Discourse Analysis: Chipping away at the Mortar

 D.L.
 Rennie, The Grounded Theory Method: Application of a Variant of its Procedure of Constant Comparative Analysis to Psychotherapy Research